 tiger BCEC

-A repurposed installation of the tiger virtual characters to be installed in the big screen media display, outside Boston Convention & Exhibition Center, PAX East Game Conerference.
-March 2 - 9, 2013 (Vimeo video of the big screen)
+An installation of the virtual tiger behaviors on the multi–screen marquee at the Boston Convention & Exhibition Center, during PAX East Game Conference.
+March 2 - 9, 2013

 Animation Contribution: Ian Connell, Li Hua